Dem strategist apologizes for saying Sanders surrogate had no standing to use MLK Jr.'s words

 Rosen went on to say that Turner has "a lot of standing as a black woman in America," but that she doesn't have the standing to "attack" Biden using King's words.

 "I didn't attack anybody," Turner said.
 "You're taking it that way.
-Listen, don't dip in to what I have to say about the Reverend Dr. Martin Luther King Jr. How dare you as a white woman, sit up here and try to tell me what I'm supposed to feel and what I'm going."
+Listen, don't dip in to what I have to say about the Rev. Dr. Martin Luther King Jr. How dare you, as a white woman, sit up here and try to tell me what I'm supposed to feel and what I'm going."

 King wrote in 1963 in "Letter from a Birmingham Jail," published online by the University of Pennsylvania African Studies Center, that he had been "gravely disappointed with the white moderate."

-On social media, many focused on the part of Turner's apology mentioning "angry black women."
+On social media, many focused on the part of Rosen's apology mentioning "angry black women."
 Those three words were trending on Twitter on Friday morning.

 "Angry black women," Holly Figueroa O'Reilly, the founder of Blue Wave Crowdsource, an organization that supports Democratic candidates, tweeted.
 "This is at least as racist as telling a black woman she doesn't have any standing to talk about MLK.
 I say this as a Biden supporter who is embarrassed by your white feminism: Hillary Rosen, this is a terrible apology.
 Do better."